Hi. We wrote a little game with Cocos2D-X,

 Why code with C++?

 - Most portable language.
 This is a big reason to go with C++.
 It's simply the most portable language around.
 Whether you are compiling for Mac, Windows, Linux, iOS or Android, they all support C++ natively.
-Objective C is such a beautiful language and I hear great things about C#, but the fact is that these languages aren't supported natively on all platforms.
+Objective C is such a beautiful language and so is C#, but the fact is that these languages aren't supported natively on all platforms.

 - Fastest language.
 Google recently did a study and found that C++ is the best-performing language around.
 When you want to write games, you need that speed.

 - Most common-place language in game-development.
 If you've been a game programmer for awhile, you already know all about C++.
-In the game dev world, C++ is ubiquitous, omnipresent and even omniscient.
+In the game dev world, C++ is ubiquitous, omnipresent and -- if you believe in quantum entanglement -- perhaps even omniscient.

 - Recently improved C++11.
 C++ just got a make over called C++11.
 There's a few bits of syntactic sugar that will make your programming life easier.
 The

 autokeyword, for example, is simply awesome.
 The great news is that we've written Paralaxer in C++11 and found out all the things that you can and cannot do with a cross-platform game code base.
-Take Visual Studio 2010 for example.
-While it does support the basics of C++11, it doesn't support ranged-based for loops, so we made sure to avoid them in Paralaxer's code.
+In addition, Cocos2d-X has recently been refactored into entirely C++11 code as of version 3.0.

 A look at Paralaxer's source code.